Office Clearance Guide

-Any office clearance contractor worth their salt will have access to a network of specialist second hand dealers, charities, and recycling organizations for passing on office furniture and IT equipment.
+Any office clearance contractor worth their salt will have access to a network of specialist second-hand dealers, charities, and recycling organizations for passing on office furniture and IT equipment.
 So don’t be shy in asking them, once they have visited your premises, what they are considering in terms of reuse and recycling and whether rebates are likely to be available.
-At the very least, they should be talking about separation of loads into separate streams such as wood, paper, metal and general mixed waste.
+At the very least, they should be talking about the separation of loads into separate streams such as wood, paper, metal and general mixed waste.
 At best, they will be referring to the number of items that could be reused and asking whether you are more interested in charitable donation or straight forward resale.

-Out of interest, the market for second hand office furniture like desks, office chairs, filing cabinets and pedestals is relatively fickle, often very slow moving, and only really works well for large quantities of the same item that are in good condition.
-Selling or donating small amounts of diverse furniture takes time and the prices available, unless the item is particularly high value, mean that you will adding to your costs rather than reducing them.
+Out of interest, the market for second-hand office furniture like desks, office chairs, filing cabinets and pedestals is relatively fickle, often very slow moving, and only really works well for large quantities of the same item that are in good condition.
+Selling or donating small amounts of diverse furniture takes time and the prices available, unless the item is particularly high value, mean that you will add to your costs rather than reducing them.
 So, if you have 20 old office chairs of varying quality, spec and condition, you are unlikely to be heading off to Barbados on the back of your earnings when you try to sell them!
-But 100 modern desks of the same style and in good condition are likely to be of interest to the second hand office furniture market, although you may have to wait a few weeks to find a buyer with the capacity to take them.
+But 100 modern desks of the same style and in good condition are likely to be of interest to the second-hand office furniture market, although you may have to wait a few weeks to find a buyer with the capacity to take them.

 Equally, working IT equipment, especially computers, is resalable.
-Redundant computer monitors (CRTs) and appliances containing refrigerants (CFCs), such as air con units and fridges, are however, hazardous waste and as a result relatively expensive to get rid of because they need to be disposed of in a certain way.
+Redundant computer monitors (CRTs) and appliances containing refrigerants (CFCs), such as air con units and fridges, are, however, hazardous waste and as a result relatively expensive to get rid of because they need to be disposed of in a certain way.
 Bear in mind that disposal of any waste electronics and electrical equipment (WEEE) is a specialist area and one that is highly regulated, so always make sure the organisation you are working with can provide you with appropriate documentation and evidence of where the WEEE is being taken.

 You have a duty of care to ensure your waste is disposed of properly.
-If a contractor you engage takes away your waste only for it to end up fly tipped or illegally exported, you could end up being criminally prosecuted, as well as open to civil claims for any damage caused to third parties.
+If a contractor you engage takes away your waste only for it to end up fly-tipped or illegally exported, you could end up being criminally prosecuted, as well as open to civil claims for any damage caused to third parties.